-The Council has a shared internal audit consortium and building control consortium with Bolsover and North East Derbyshire District Councils.
+The Council has a shared internal audit consortium with Bolsover and North East Derbyshire District Councils.
 Other joint arrangements may be explored with neighbouring authorities in the future.

 Chesterfield Borough Council is a partner in Chesterfield Waterside Ltd, a public/private partnership created to secure the regeneration of a strategic area within the borough.
 It has three Board members and the Leader of the Council is our representative.